 A high-resolution spectrum is created by the projection of events along the dispersion axis and binning the events into energy or wavelength bins as shown in Figure 8.2.
-The HETGS line response function (LRF) at a given wavelength is the underlying distribution which would result if the source were monochromatic at that wavelength.
+The HETGS line response function (LRF) at a given wavelength is the underlying distribution which would result if the source were monochromatic at that wavelength and is encoded in the grating RMF files.
 Examples from flight data are shown in Figures 8.16 and 8.17.
-To a good first approximation the core of the LRF can be modeled as a Gaussian, parameterized by a Resolution, ΔE or $\Delta \lambda$, given as the full-width at half-maximum of the Gaussian, 2.35 σ .
-The Resolving Power,
+To a good first approximation the core of the LRF can be modeled as a Gaussian, parameterized by a Resolution, ΔE or $\Delta \lambda$, given as the full-width at half-maximum of the Gaussian, 2.35σ .
+For the HETG the resolution is roughly constant when expressed as a wavelength.
+The $Resolving\ Power$, $E/\Delta E = \lambda/\Delta\lambda$, is a useful dimensionless measure of the spectrometer performance.
+Plots of the HETGS resolving power are presented in Figure 8.18.